 - A New York State Resident or a Permanent Resident residing in the state.

 - A student is considered a New York State resident if he or she resides in New York State and has lived in New York State for the last two terms of school prior to entry into the STEP program or resided in New York State for at least 12 months immediately preceding the first term for which he or she is seeking participation in the program.

-- Economically disadvantaged*, or Black/African American, Hispanic/Latino, Alaskan Native or American Indian, Native Hawaiian or Pacific Islander; and will benefit from academic enrichment.
+- Economically disadvantaged*, or Black/African American, Hispanic/Latino, Alaskan Native or American Indian; and will benefit from academic enrichment.

 - Black or African American: A person having origins in any of the Black racial groups of Africa.

 - American Indian and Alaska Native: A person having origins in any of the original peoples of North and South America (including Central America) and who maintains tribal affiliation or community attachment.